SourasishG/CodeAlpha_Lumina-image-gallery-/frontend/README.md

 ## 📖 Overview

-**Lumina Gallery** is a modern, responsive web application designed for photography enthusiasts and visual storytellers.
-Built with **React 18** and **Vite**, it queries the official **Unsplash Search API** to deliver a fluid image-browsing experience across mobile, tablet, and desktop screens.
+**Lumina Gallery** is a modern and responsive image gallery built for photography enthusiasts and visual storytellers.

+The application uses **React**, **Vite**, and the official **Unsplash API** to provide a smooth image-browsing experience across mobile, tablet, and desktop devices.

-Featuring a dark editorial aesthetic, glassmorphic UI controls, keyboard-driven navigation, and zero heavy CSS frameworks, Lumina demonstrates modern frontend best practices, robust error handling, and strict compliance with the Unsplash API Guidelines.
+It features a dark editorial design, glassmorphic controls, responsive layouts, keyboard-accessible lightbox navigation, category filtering, search, pagination, loading states, and robust API error handling.

 ---

-## ✨ Key Features
+## ✨ Features

-- 🔍 **Live Search Engine**: Instant query-based search with input sanitation, loading states, and empty-state fallbacks.
-- 🗂️ **Curated Category Filters**: Rapid one-click exploration for *All, Nature, Architecture, Travel, People,* and *Animals*.
+- 🔍 **Unsplash-powered search**
+  Search for photos using keywords and receive results directly from the Unsplash API.

+- 🗂️ **Category filtering**
+  Browse images by:
+  - All
+  - Nature
+  - Architecture
+  - Travel
+  - People
+  - Animals

-- 🖼️ **Interactive Fullscreen Lightbox**:
+- 🖼️ **Fullscreen lightbox**
+  - Open any image in a fullscreen modal.
+  - Use `Escape` to close.
-  - Full keyboard support: `Escape` to close, `ArrowLeft` / `ArrowRight` to step through photos.
+  - Use `ArrowLeft` and `ArrowRight` to navigate.
-  - Infinite circular wrapping between the first and last loaded images.
+  - Navigate continuously between the first and last loaded images.
-  - Automatic background scroll locking (`useBodyScrollLock`).
-- ⚡ **Incremental Pagination**: Smooth "Load More" pagination that preserves active search filters and prevents duplicate requests with `AbortController`.
+  - Lock background scrolling while the modal is open.

+- ⚡ **Pagination**
+  - Load additional images with the “Load More” button.
+  - Preserve the current search query and category.
+  - Prevent duplicate requests.
+  - Cancel outdated requests using `AbortController`.

-- 🎨 **Editorial Design System**:
+- 🎨 **Editorial design**
-  - Dark charcoal backdrop with luminous gold accents (`#F59E0B`).
+  - Dark charcoal background.
-  - Fluid typography, subtle ambient mesh glows, and custom slim scrollbars.
+  - Warm amber accent color.
+  - Glassmorphic interface elements.
-  - Responsive CSS Grid (1 to 4 columns depending on viewport width).
+  - Responsive CSS Grid.
-  - Shimmer skeleton loaders and fallback SVG placeholders for broken image URLs.
+  - Smooth hover effects and transitions.
+  - Shimmer loading skeletons.
+  - Fallback image handling.

+- 🛡️ **Error handling**
+  - Missing API key messages.
-- 🛡️ **Resilient API State Management**:
+  - Invalid API key messages.
-  - Clear alerts for missing API keys, rate limits (`HTTP 429`), invalid credentials (`HTTP 401/403`), and offline network loss.
+  - Network error handling.
+  - Unsplash rate-limit handling.
+  - Empty search-result states.
+  - Broken-image fallback support.

+- 🏷️ **Unsplash attribution**
+  - Photographer attribution is displayed.
+  - Photographer profile links are included.
-- 🏷️ **100% Unsplash Attribution Compliant**: Direct referral links with UTM tracking for every photographer and photo.
+  - Unsplash referral links are included.
+  - Images use URLs returned directly by the Unsplash API.

+- 📱 **Responsive design**
+  - Mobile-first layout.
+  - Tablet support.
+  - Desktop support.
+  - No horizontal scrolling.

 ---